Welcome to the Wilmington Children’s Chorus

 As “The Singing Ambassadors of Wilmington,” the organization has shared its music, principles and accomplishments with tens of thousands of people throughout the mid-Atlantic region.

-- WCC is comprised of over 300 male and female singers, ranging in age from 5 to 18.
+- WCC is comprised of over 400 young singers, ranging in age from

 - The WCC curriculum emphasizes music literacy and beautiful singing as well as building life skills including commitment, teamwork and, leadership.